 Intricacy - A broader variety of patient conditions present with greater complications.
-Employees have the legal scope of practice to make independent and varied decisions affecting the patient's treatment plan and total care; the work environment frequently dictates the need for this role.
+Employees have the ability and delegated authority from the supervising physician to make more independent and varied decisions affecting the patient's treatment plan and total care; the work environment frequently dictates the need for this role.
 Employees must interpret the accepted patient care protocols and medical guidelines to cover this variety and determine the appropriate course of action.